neelsmith/Kanones.jl/quarry-pre-0.4/docs/implementation/overview.md

 Data sets, organized as stem files and rule files for each analytical type ("part of speech"), are managed in delimited text files.
 When a parser is built, Kanones reads these files and writes source code for an SFST compiler.

-Directories of delimited-text files are managed with a `Kanones.Dataset` using a specified `OrthographicSystem` (default: `LiteraryGreekOrthography`).
+Directories of delimited-text files are managed with a `Kanones.FilesDataset` using a specified `OrthographicSystem` (default: `LiteraryGreekOrthography`).
 This example uses an absolutely minimal dataset in the `datasets/implementation-eg` diretory of this repository: a stem for a single noun, and a single rule.
 (You can browse the two source files on github [here](https://github.com/neelsmith/Kanones.jl/tree/dev/datasets/implementation-eg).)
 The noun is the masculine noun ἄνθρωπος (`lsj.n8909`) and the only rule defined is for the formation of its genitive singular form.